tommasoalberti/CSSEGIS-Covid19-Timeseries/README.md

 **Example:**

 Make sure to specify `directory` that contains the folders `Data` and `PyCodes`.
 The methods in the constructor of `DataBase` are used to load data from each of the files into dictionaries such that all key-value pairs match by row index.
+Data corresponding to empty fields are replaced with `'N/A'` or `'NaN'` where appropriate.

     from data_processing import *

     directory = '/Users/.../'
     DB = DataBase(directory)

 Then, one can obtain data that corresponds to input search criteria.
-As of now, this code can only search by region; I plan to implement a search-by-timeseries functionality.
-The parameters that correspond to these regions are: `'country'`, `'province'` (do not use `'state'`), `'county'`, `'longitude'`, and `'latitude'`.
-Data corresponding to empty fields are replaced with `'N/A'` or `'NaN'` where appropriate.

 For example, say we want to obtain all timeseries data about Japan.

     regions, timeseries = DB.select_regions(parameters='country', conditions='equal', values='Japan')